 1. Service members must only accept immunizations that are properly approved, safe and effective.

-2. Senior leaders must ensure immunizations comply with government regulatory standards.
+2. Senior leaders must always ensure immunizations comply with government regulatory standards.

 3. If the rules are not followed the bottom of the chain of command should not be punished.